 The movie begins on a somewhat jarring note, with a celebrity cameo whose life came to a tragic end in real life.
 The opening scene is of Richard at a company event where he’s giving out awards to employees.
 The host of the award ceremony is British TV presenter Caroline Flack, who in real life tragically died by committing suicide at the age of 40 on February 15, 2020.
 At the ceremony, Richard announces that he’s giving a huge chunk of his company dividends to his ex-wife Samantha (played by Isla Fisher), making it the largest dividend payout from a privately held company.

-Samantha (who is the mother of the youngest of Richard’s three kids) is among the family members who will be at Richard’s 60th birthday bash.
+Samantha (who is the mother of the youngest child of Richard’s three kids) is among the family members who will be at Richard’s 60th birthday bash.
 They include his domineering widowed mother Margaret (played by Shirley Henderson); his insecure teenage son named Finn (played by Asa Butterfield); and his spoiled 20-something daughter Lily (played by Sophie Cookson).
 Richard has another child, a pouty son in his 20s named Adrian (played by Matt Bentley), who shows up later in the story.
 Samantha has also brought her much-younger lover named François (played by Christophe de Choisy) to the party.